Toyota T100 pickup trucks: Not especially competitive pre-Tundras

-The Toyota T100 was Toyota's first serious try at the torrid United States full-sized pickup truck market.
-Toyota was probably expecting better results, given their success in pickups for Asia and Europe, and America's odd love affair with big, low-mileage trucks - the three best selling vehicles in America are nearly always all pickups.
-However, Toyota's share was so small that only the most optimistic of Toyota's press release writers could consider the T100 to be a success.
+The Toyota T100 was Toyota’s first serious try at the torrid United States full-sized pickup truck market.
+Toyota dominated compact pickups, and America has an odd love affair with big, low-mileage trucks; the two best selling vehicles in America are always pickups.
+However, the Toyota T100’s market share was so small that only the most optimistic of Toyota’s press release writers could consider it to be a success; and there were good reasons for its low sales.
 That would change rather dramatically with the second generation Tundra.

-1994 brought a driver's side airbag and steel door beams, along with a 2.7 liter, four cylinder engine that produced 150 horsepower, just like the V6 (only for two wheel drive models).
-Given its superior gas mileage and similar power and torque, the four was an improvement over the six.
-A "One Ton" model was also added along with a DX model.
-The One Ton would be discontinued a scant two years later, in 1996.
+The 1994 T100 had a driver’s side airbag and steel door beams; instead of adding a V8, Toyota added a 2.7 liter four-cylinder engine that produced 150 horsepower, just like the V6, for its rear wheel drive version.
+The four-cylinder helped the T100’s gas mileage, which was nothing special, while maintaining similar power and torque.
+More important, perhaps, was the new four-speed automatic, a welcome addition.
+The T100 also gained a “One Ton” model and a DX; the One Ton would be discontinued a scant two years later, in 1996.

-Not until the next year, 1995, did Toyota add an extended cab, called the Xtracab, providing another 22 inches of length, along with forward-facing jump seats that could hold three people for a brief time (or two people for a long time; the middle person had very little height due to the transmission hump).
+The 1995 Toyota T100 finally gained an extended cab, called the Xtracab, adding 22 inches of length and forward-facing jump seats that could hold three people for a brief time (or two people for a long time; the middle person had very little height due to the transmission hump).
 Each seat had a seat belt.
-The V6 was newly enlarged and reached 190 horsepower.
-The next new feature was fairly minor, bucket seats and 16 inch wheels, added in 1997; there were no changes in 1998, the T100's final year.
+The V6 was newly enlarged and reached 190 horsepower, which was roughly competitive with the other brands’ smallest V8s.
+The 1997 T100s gained bucket seats and 16 inch wheels; the 1998 T100 carried forward with essentially no change.

-The 1997 Toyota T100’s 190 horsepower V-6 engine was peppy when revved, but did not have much low-end torque, especially compared with the Dodge Ram; peak torque is good on paper at 220 lb-ft.
+The 1997 Toyota T100’s 190 horsepower V-6 engine was peppy when revved, but did not have much low-end torque, especially compared with the Dodge Ram; peak torque was good, on paper at least, at 220 lb-ft.
 When pushed, the transmission readily downshifted and the engine surged forward to the redline with an encouraging whine.
 At highway speeds, transmission action was frequent, but the transmission was gentle.
-We averaged 16 mpg in mostly highway driving, on par with competitors' similar trucks.
-(The Dakota's V6 produced less power, but had more available torque at lower engine speeds.
-Most people, however, opted for the Dakota's 220 horsepower 5.2 liter V8 - much to the detriment of America's overall fuel use) It is worth noting that we used the automatic transmission; the manual would provide better acceleration and power.
+We averaged 16 mpg in mostly highway driving, on par with competitors’ similar trucks.
+(The Dakota’s V6 produced less power, but had more available torque at lower engine speeds.
+Most people, however, opted for the Dakota’s 220 horsepower 5.2 liter V8 - much to the detriment of America’s overall fuel use.)
+We had the automatic transmission; the manual would provide better acceleration and power.

 There was a great deal of wind noise, and the windshield caught an unusual number of bugs, due to poor aerodynamics and a far-too-upright windshield.
 The wind noise helped to cover up the engine and road noise.
 Visibility was excellent, though.
 The horn was much easier to use than on the domestics, and the headlights were far better focused, so they seemed much more powerful while being kinder to other vehicles.